snoyberg/snoyman.com/content/posts/haskell-bad-parts-1.md

 But `Data.Text.IO` is a wolf in sheep's clothing.
 We're all told by people who think they can tell people how to write their Haskell code (*cough* me *cough*) that we should exorcise `String` from our codebases and replace it in all cases with `Text`.
 Attacking the `Text` type is a topic for another time.
 But the problem is that by cloaking itself in the warm embrace of `Text`, this module claims more legitimacy than it deserves.

-The only module worse in this regards is `Data.Text.Lazy.IO`, which should be buried even deeper.
+The only module worse in this regard is `Data.Text.Lazy.IO`, which should be buried even deeper.

 OK, what exactly am I on about?
 Locale sensitive file decoding.
 It's possible that this has been the number one example of a Haskell bug in the wild I've encountered in my entire career.
 Not the spooky memory leak.
 Partial functions like `head` randomly throwing exceptions are up there, but don't quite rise to prominence.